 Energia AIL 1B Current Form

-There has also been a touch of repositioning in the current form table with Naas dropping a touch and St Mary’s and Old Wesley rising from previous lows.
+There has also been a touch of repositioning in the current form table with Naas dropping and St Mary’s and Old Wesley rising from previous lows.

 Energia AIL 1B Week 14 Predictions

 The fixtures for this weekend are as follows.